TommyGiak/HP_model/README.md

 Main Python files:

+- `output/`: Directory containing plots and other outputs
+- `config.yaml`: Input configuration
 - `src/main.py`: Runs simulations and saves results to `output/`
 - `src/protein_class.py`: Defines the `Protein` class and key evolution methods
 - `src/utils.py`: Helper functions for validation, configuration, and sequence conversion
 - `src/plots.py`: Plotting functions for results visualization (energy, compactness, structures, GIF creation)
-- `src/config.yaml`: Main input configuration
 - `test/test.py`: Test suite for code validation
 - `test/config_test.yaml`: Configuration for test runs (do not modify).
-  To run tests: use `pytest test/test.py`.
+To run tests: use `pytest test/test.py`
 - `requirements.txt`: All dependencies for the project

 ## 📚 Theoretical Background

 The HP model simplifies protein folding by categorizing amino acids as either hydrophobic (H) or polar (P).
 Hydrophobic amino acids cluster inside the protein to avoid water, while polar ones remain on the surface.
 This model is educational and helps introduce protein folding basics, but real folding involves many more factors.
 Researchers use more advanced models for accurate predictions.

 ### 🧩 Folding Algorithm

 The folding algorithm is implemented in the `Protein` class (`protein_class.py`), with utility functions in `utils.py`.
 Each evolutionary step involves:

 1. Select a random monomer (from 1 to length-2).
 2. Randomly choose a move type (`tail_fold` in `utils.py`):